What is the Teaching and Learning Academy (TLA)?

 - Identify and apply teaching strategies that have been proven to help students master the disciplinary knowledge and skills necessary to succeed in gateway courses

 - Choose whether to develop your TLA into a form that is suitable for presentation, publication or grant funding.

 The JNGI TLA includes key components that help faculty and teaching excellence leaders create and implement plans that help with the successful application of evidence based pedagogies.
 The TLA components include:

 - TLA face-to-face launch meeting — you will come together with your peers and JNGI TLA facilitators to kick off your efforts and begin drafting a plan for applying evidence-based pedagogies in your course during this interactive in-person launch workshop.
-The next TLA launch meeting occurs in Asheville, NC on October 24, 2016.
+The next TLA launch meeting occurs in Houston, TX on March 24, 2018.